nextcloud/docker/README.md

 ```

 If you want to get fine grained access to your individual files, you can mount additional volumes for data, config, your theme and custom apps.
 The `data`, `config` are stored in respective subfolders inside `/var/www/html/`.
-The apps are split into core `apps` (wich are shipped with nextcloud and you don't need to take care of) and a `custom_apps` folder.
+The apps are split into core `apps` (wich are shipped with Nextcloud and you don't need to take care of) and a `custom_apps` folder.
 If you use a custom theme it would go into the `themes` subfolder.

 Overview of the folders that can be mounted as volumes: